 The status of Norwegian wild Atlantic salmon is evaluated annually by the Norwegian Scientific Advisory Committee for Atlantic Salmon.
 This is an English summary of the 2021 report.

-The number of salmon returning from the ocean to Norway each year is now half of the level recorded in the 1980s.
+Both the number of Atlantic salmon returning from the ocean to Norway for spawning, and the Atlantic salmon catches, were lower in 2021 than ever recorded before (based on a time series starting in 1980).
+The number of salmon returning from the ocean to Norway each year is now less than half of the level recorded in the 1980s.
 Still, the number of salmon spawning in the rivers has increased.
 The increased number of spawners despite reduced numbers returning from the ocean is due to reduced fisheries in the sea and rivers.
 Reduced exploitation has more than compensated for the decline.

 The reasons for the decline of Atlantic salmon are impacts of human activities in combination with a large-scale decline in the sea survival.
 The largest population declines are seen in western and middle Norway, and negative impacts of salmon farming have contributed to this.
 Escaped farmed salmon, salmon lice and infections related to salmon farming are the greatest anthropogenic threats to Norwegian wild salmon.
 The present mitigation measures are insufficient to stabilize and reduce these threats.